initpy/go-book/basic.rst

 Well, that's it for this chapter.
 I told you, it won't be hard.
-In fact, Go eases variables declarations a lot.
+In fact, Go eases variable declarations a lot.
 You'd almost feel like coding with a scripting language like python --and it's even better.

 .. external links and footnotes: